-Thus, before sending an email message to a large group of friends using Gmail, read the following rules to avoid temporary shut-down of Gmail:
+Gmail isn’t designed for sending bulk email.
+If you are planning to send an email message to a large group of friends using Gmail, do read the following rules to avoid temporary lockdown of your Gmail:

-Rule 1.
-If you access Gmail via POP or IMAP clients (like Microsoft Outlook), you can send an email message to a maximum of 100 people at a time.
-Cross the limit and your account will be disabled for a day with the error “550 5.4.5 Daily sending quota exceeded.”
+Rule 2: If you access Gmail via POP or IMAP clients, like Microsoft Outlook or Apple Mail, you can send an email message to a maximum of 100 people at a time.
+If you exceed the limit, your account may be disabled for a day with the error – “550 5.4.5 Daily sending quota exceeded.”

-Rule 3.
-Always double check email addresses of recipients before hitting the Send button in Gmail.
-That’s because your account will get disabled if the email message contains a large number of non-existent or broken addresses (<25 ?) that bounce back on failed delivery.
+Rule 3: Always double check email addresses of recipients before hitting the Send button in Gmail.
+That’s because your account may get disabled if the email message contains a large number of non-existent or broken addresses (<25 ?) that bounce back on failed delivery.

-Rule 4: This is slightly unrelated but still important – Google will disable your Gmail account permanently if you don’t check your Gmail email for a period of nine months.
-All the stored messages will be deleted and you Gmail address (user name) may be released for others to grab it.
+This is slightly unrelated but still important.
+Google, as per their program policies, may disable your Gmail account permanently if you don’t check your Gmail email for a period of nine months.